 World Class Facilities

-- The School has a wide range of experimental facilities and software to support aerodynamics, structures, materials and manufacturing teaching.
+- The School has a wide range of high end workstations, experimental facilities and state of the art engineering CAD and analysis software to support aerodynamics, structures, materials and manufacturing design teaching.

 Internationally Renowned Experts